Dmytro Polovynka

 Tile ranking

-As in Tien Gow, the tiles are divided into two suits - “sky” and “earth” tiles.
-In Bagchen sky tiles have a bit different ranking than in Tien Gow.
-Doubles [5:5], [3:3] and [2:2] are considered equal to each other, have the collective name “sisters” and cannot beat each other.
-Likewise with the lowest tiles in the civilian suit, which have the collective name “people”.
-That is, [6:5], [6:4], [6:1] and [5:1] cannot beat each other either.
-That is, the ranking of the sky tiles is as follows:
+As in Tien Gow, the tiles are divided into two suits — sky and earth.
+In Bagchen, the ranking of sky tiles differs slightly from Tien Gow.
+Doubles [5:5], [3:3], and [2:2] are considered equal; they share the collective name “sisters” and cannot beat one another.
+Likewise, the lowest tiles in the sky suit share the collective name “people” and cannot beat one another: [6:5], [6:4], [6:1], and [5:1] are equal.

 [6:6] > [1:1] > [4:4] > [3:1] > ([5:5] = [3:3] = [2:2]) > ([6:5] = [6:4] = [6:1] = [5:1]).

-In the earth suit, ranking of the tiles is the same as in the Tien Gow:
+In the earth suit, the ranking is the same as in Tien Gow:

 ([6:3] = [5:4]) > ([6:2] = [5:3]) > ([5:2] = [4:3]) > [4:2] > ([ 4:1] = [3:2]) > [2:1]